-Deenbandhu model was developed in 1984, by Action for Food Production (AFPRO), a voluntary organization based in New Delhi.
-The Deenbandhu biogas plant has a hemispherical fixed-dome type of gas holder, unlike the floating dome of the KVIC-design.
+The manjority of the digesters are of the fixed dome Deenabandhu model, however, a few are of the floating drum model.
+The Deenbandhu model was developed in 1984, by Action for Food Production (AFPRO), a voluntary organization based in New Delhi.
+The Deenbandhu biogas plant has a hemispherical fixed-dome type of gas holder, unlike the floating dome drum model.

 The dome is made from pre-fabricated ferrocement or reinforced concrete and attached to the digester, which has a curved bottom.
 The slurry is fed from a mixing tank through an inlet pipe connected to the digester.
 After fermentation, the biogas collects in the space under the dome.
-It is taken out for use through a pipe connected to the top of the dome, while the sludge, which is a by-product, comes out through an opening in the side of the digester.
+It is taken out for use through a pipe connected to the top of the dome, while the sludge, which is a byproduct, comes out through an opening in the side of the digester.
 About 90 percent of the biogas plants in India are of the Deenbandhu type.